Social Security Disability Insurance and COVID-19

 The coronavirus pandemic has disrupted life as we knew it in almost every possible way.
 One of the most noticeable effects of the pandemic is the closing of businesses, offices and other services.
 Unfortunately, this includes the Social Security disability division and insurance companies overseeing claims for disability benefits.
 If you have a claim for disability benefits pending or in the appeal phase, you may experience delays in receiving benefits.
 If you have further questions about the status of your claim, a Maryland disability attorney may be able to help you.
 With ample experience in disability matters, Attorney Emmett B. Irwin is to handle your disability benefits needs.

-Contact Our Baltimore Disability Lawyer
+Contact Our Washington DC and Baltimore Disability Lawyer

 Though dealing with COVID-19 can be unpredictable, your financial security does not need to be another cause for concern.
 Do not let the uncertainties of your disability insurance claim add to your worries related to coronavirus.
 Contact the Law Office of Emmett B. Irwin today to discuss your eligibility for disability insurance benefits related to coronavirus today.
+We also offer service to our clients in Washington DC.